 John Lewis product tester

 I am often asked if John Lewis currently has a product testing scheme.
-At the moment, there isn’t one available to the public but will update this post if I hear more.
+Currently, there isn’t one available to the public, but I will update this post if I hear more.

 Which is the best product testing site?

-This really does depend on your age, sex and family status.
-Of course, I don’t get sent much in the ways of cosmetics as I don’t think I’m really the target market.
-But, I do get sent a decent amount of alcohol and chocolate.
+This does depend on your age, sex and family status.
+Of course, I don’t get sent much in the way of cosmetics as I don’t think I’m the target market.
+But I do get sent a decent amount of alcohol and chocolate.

-The site that I have had the most success from for free products is i-Say, but I do find that some months can be far better than others.
+The site I have had the most success from for free products is i-Say, but I find that some months can be far better than others.